captain-amygdala/pistorm/README.md

 * Kickstart ROM mapping: 1.3, 2.0, 3.1, anything you might own and have dumped in a byteswapped format.
 Extended ROM mapping as well for instance with the CDTV extended BIOS.
   * An A1200 3.1+ Kickstart ROM is currently recommended, as this one has the most dynamic automatic configuration on boot.
 * Fast RAM: Z2, Z3 and CPU local Fast can be mapped for high performance memory available to the CPU only on the PiStorm side of things.
-* Virtual SCSI: PiSCSI, a high performance virtual SCSI interface for mapping raw RDB disk images for physical connected to the Pi for use on the Amiga.
+* Virtual SCSI: PiSCSI, a high performance virtual SCSI interface for mapping raw RDB disk images or physical storage devices connected to the Pi for use on the Amiga.
 * RTG: PiGFX, a virtual RTG board with almost all P96-supported functionality supported and accelerated.
 * Some other things: Most likely I forgot something while writing this, but someone will probably tell me about it.